asrashley/music-bingo/docs/aws.md

 As the resource of the music bingo service are relatively low, it is possible to run the service in a nano AWS EC2 instance.
-If high availability is not required, this allows the service to be hosted for less than £4 (Europe Ireland) / $4 (US East) per month.
+If high availability is not required, this allows the service to be hosted reasonably cheaply.

 ## Single EC2 instance without fault tollerance